textcreationpartnership/A02967/README.md

 ##Content Summary##

 #####Front#####
-A letter written by the King of Nauarre vnto the French King concerning his innocencie against the s

 #####Body#####

-A letter written by the King of Nauarre vnto the French King concerning his innocencie against the s **Types of content**
+1. A Letter written by the King of NAVARRE vnto the French King, concerning his innocencie, againſt the ſlaunders of his aduerſaries.
+Truely tranſlated out of French.
+1585.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!